sassoftware/viya4-deployment/README.md

 ## Overview

-This project contains Ansible code that creates a baseline cluster in an existing Kubernetes environment for use with SAS Viya 4, generates the manifest for a SAS Viya software order, and then deploys that order into the specified Kubernetes environment.
+This project contains Ansible code that creates a baseline cluster in an existing Kubernetes environment for use with the SAS Viya 4 platform, generates the manifest for a SAS Viya platform software order, and then deploys that order into the specified Kubernetes environment.
 Here is a list of tasks that this tool can perform:

 - Prepare Kubernetes cluster
   - Deploy [ingress-nginx](https://kubernetes.github.io/ingress-nginx)